About Plant Powered You

 Hey there!

-I’m also the author behind the book: ‘Going Vegan: A Vegan Lifestyle Journal,’ and host of the Plant Powered You Podcast.
+I’m also the author behind the book: ‘Going Vegan: A Vegan Lifestyle Journal,’ host of the Plant Powered You Podcast, and because of my work, I am a big promoter of collaboration in my field of Dietetics!

 I am also a wife, mom of two intelligent girls, a runner, new Ethiopian food lover, not so new chocolate lover, and ethical vegan who was raised eating meat and loads of dairy.

-My journey to veganism took a long time!
+My journey to veganism took a long time (and, I’d argue, continues to go on)!

 - Credentials: Registered Dietitian Nutritionist (RDN)